PlayerG9/PySysTray/README.md

 # PySysTray
- add custom systray-icons to your project (modified version if moses-palmer/pystray)
+add custom systray-icons to your project (**modified version if moses-palmer/pystray**)

+To make it clear: **this package is a modified version of [moses-palmer/pystray](https://github.com/moses-palmer/pystray)**. it is intended to be more plexible and for gui-packages. you need to create menus etc. on your own